 January 30th…“ARE THERE QUESTIONS YOU WOULD’VE LIKED TO ASK YOUR FATHER ABOUT HIS LIFE, BUT DIDN’T?”

-Picture these jottings as a poor man’s autobiography and his children are asking him 365 questions to better know who their father is.
-In the course of a year, this father will answer those questions one day at a time.
+Picture these short stories and jottings as a poor man’s autobiography and his children are asking him up to 600 questions to better know who their father and grandfather is.
+In the course of a year, or more, I will answer those questions one day at a time.
 Some answers will be in short story form, others in poetry and some will be simple, straight forward answers.

-I find a sense of peace that at the end of my life, when I, N. Elliott Noorlun, take my last breath on earth and traverse into eternity, my children and grandchildren will have 365 “windows” (via these stories) to look into the life of this simple farm boy who grew up under God’s grace and provision.
+I find a sense of peace that at the end of my life, when I, N. Elliott Noorlun, take my last breath on earth and traverse into eternity, my children and grandchildren will have over 600 “windows” (via these stories) to look into the life of this simple farm boy who grew up under God’s grace, mercy and provision.
 I am eternally grateful for my Lord’s love and mercy shown to this Norwegian Farmer’s Son.